CHP Student Success Services

 750+ Course Options

-The Coppin State University Academic Catalog.
-It's full of skill-building courses that inspire and prepare you to be in-demand professionals and transformational leaders.
+The Coppin State University Academic Catalog has a wide variety of skill-building courses designed to inspire and prepare you to be in-demand professionals and transformational leaders.

-Find more information on major requirements in the Course Requirements section on this page.
+There is more information about major requirements in the Program Requirements section on this page.

-Farm and Ranch Manager
+General and Operations Manager

 Program Requirements

-To graduate with a Bachelor of Science in Management, students must complete 120 credit hours.
+To graduate with a Bachelor of Science in Sport Management, students must complete 120 credit hours.
 These credit hours split among:

 • General Education Requirements, or GERs (40 credits)